 I am so curious how many people without children or experience with childbirth have any idea what the hell a placenta is or does.
 I certainly had no clue–I knew the term “afterbirth,” which I think I associated with novels set on the plains before statehood, as likely to feature animal births as human ones. … More And Eating It, Too

 Hey, so, we totally have a baby!
 She’s an overwhelmingly delightful person.
-We call her Renn*.
+Her name is Sirenna Winchester Audre Norris*, and we call her Renn.
 I will not be posting frequent pictures on facebook, because it’s just not my way.
-I do TAKE like 1000 pictures a day, so what I am going to try and do is maintain a page on this site … More UTERus?!…I just MET us!
+I do TAKE like 1000 pictures a day, so what I am going to try and … More UTERus?!…I just MET us!

 Some of the best word adventures are those in which I discover that a word I thought I knew contains mysteries untold, or in which I find that sets of words I was certain were connected etymologically just aren’t.
 This has both, and it’s a word that is so everywhere I can’t even believe it’s … More 21 Weeks Full of Meaning

 It’s not the case that I feel unable to do all normal things since the election, but I have experienced confusion in doing normal things that are meaningful to me, including writing.
 Lidia Yuknavitch said recently “Writing is just a different way to march.”
 I believe that.
 And, some writing I can do would be like … More Handing Us Over